Study in Germany

 • Transportation: Often covered by the semester contribution’s public transport pass.

 • Phone and Internet: €30 – €50 per month.
+Manage money abroad with our forex cards and money transfer

-Despite the low tuition fees, scholarships and financial aid options are available for international students in Germany:
+Despite the low tuition fees, multiple scholarships and financial aid options are available for international students in Germany:

 • DAAD (German Academic Exchange Service) Scholarships: DAAD offers a wide range of scholarships for international students at various academic levels and in different fields of study.
 These are highly competitive.